muzakker/Clinic-Management-System-A-Java-Swing-Based-Desktop-Application/README.md

 -	Can view his registered patient’s list

 # OOP and Java Concepts Used
+- **Four pillars of Object Oriented Programming:** Encapsulation, Abstraction, Inheritance and Polymorphism
 -	**Association:** Creating another class’s object in current class.
 -	**Swing Components:** Used many JComponents such as: JTextField, JButton, JTable etc.
 -	**Swing Containers:** Used JContainers such as JFrame, JPanel etc.

 # Tools Used
 -	IntelliJ IDEA - as development environment
--	Xampp - as web server
+-	Xampp - as web server (for using MySQL database management)

 # Project Contributors
 1. Md.
 Muzakker Hossain (18-37801-2@student.aiub.edu)